Paola M. Garcia Cardenas

 Thank you for visiting.

-I am an energetic, hardworking, and highly motivated woman focused on growing in the field of computer science, engineering and technology.
+I am highly motivated and focused on growing in the field of computer science, engineering and technology.
 I consider myself an every-day learner and problem solver with strong technical and interpersonal skills.

 I grew up in a small town called Nicoya, located in the province of Guanacaste, Costa Rica.
 My house was (and still is) in the middle of my grandparents’ farm, surrounded by cows and horses.
 I was so much into soccer, that my dad helped us build a soccer “field” next to our house (yes, right in the middle of the farm too).
 The goal posts were made out of pieces of wood from fallen trees, and sometimes we even had to stop games because the cows were blocking the goals or they were in the middle of our “field”.